Pump-probe spectroscopy of the one-dimensional extended Hubbard model at half filling: Time- and angle-resolved photoemission spectra

 where $\sigma_{\mathrm{pr}}$ represents the width of the wave packet.
-To simulate single particle excitation spectra in nonequilibrium, we construct the window state from the iMPS obtained from the iTEBD method and employ the infinite-boundary conditions with a uniform update scheme \cite{Zauner2015JPCM}.
+To simulate single-particle excitation spectra in nonequilibrium, we construct the window state from the iMPS obtained from the iTEBD method and employ the infinite-boundary conditions with a uniform update scheme \cite{Zauner2015JPCM}.
 For more detail, refer to Ref.~\cite{Ejima2022PRR}.
-We find that the size of the window state, $L_{\mathrm{w}} = 64$, is sufficient for the present case.
 In addition, we define the integrated photoemission spectra as

 which in the following will be denoted as the time-resolved density of states (TDOS).

-In this section, we set the probe-pulse width as $\sigma_{\mathrm{pr}} = 3$.
+Increasing the width of the probe-pulse wave packet improves the energy resolution, but decreases the time resolution due to the uncertainty relation.
+In this section, we set the width of the probe pulse to $\sigma_{\mathrm{pr}} = 3$.
+We find that a window-state size of $L_{\mathrm{w}} = 64$ is sufficient for this case.
+We present calculations for the single-particle excitation spectra of nonequilibrium states at $\Delta t_{\mathrm{pr}}=0$ and $8$.
+However, we have confirmed that the spectral shape for $\Delta t_{\mathrm{pr}}>8$ is almost unchanged from that for $\Delta t_{\mathrm{pr}}=8$, implying that the single-particle excitation spectra are essentially stationary over time after photoexcitation.